Nick-Sachau/Clancy/README.md

 # Liam: Helped finish wireframe
 # Nick: I made the switches and links work for the nav bar and footer work

+## 8/31
+# Jadyn: Setup pages and basic layout
+# Liam: Helped finish wireframe
+# Nick: I made the switches and links work for the nav bar and footer work

+## 9/1
+# Jadyn: Setup pages and basic layout
+# Liam: Helped finish wireframe
+# Nick: I made the switches and links work for the nav bar and footer work

+## 9/2
+# Jadyn: Setup pages and basic layout
+# Liam: Helped finish wireframe
+# Nick: I made the switches and links work for the nav bar and footer work

 # COLOR WHEEL (Monochromatic):
 # #702413